Dilapidation Report Guide Australia

 Some buyers commission dilapidation-style reports as part of pre-purchase due diligence — particularly for properties adjacent to known development sites or in areas with planned infrastructure works.

 A dilapidation report is fundamentally a photographic record with written descriptions.
-The quality of your documentation determines the report's value.
+The quality of your documentation determines the report's usefulness when it matters most.

 Exterior

-- All elevations — photograph each elevation of the building from multiple angles
+- All elevations — photograph each elevation from multiple angles

 - Cladding condition — cracking (photograph with a ruler for scale), weathering, damage